Independent Review of Administrative Law call for evidence – Law Society response

 - legislating to reverse the judgment in R (Cart) v The Upper Tribunal so that decisions of the upper tribunal are no longer eligible for judicial review, and

 - giving the courts the power to award suspended quashing orders

-Alongside the report, the Ministry of Justice has launched a government consultation which seeks views on the review’s recommendations and a number of additional proposals.
+Alongside the report, the Ministry of Justice launched a government consultation which sought views on the review’s recommendations and a number of additional proposals.

 Download the full response